seanbreckenridge/HPI/README.md

 Those directories are editable installs, meaning any changes I make to them get applied immediately, which is very convenient for debugging and developing new modules.

-If you have issues installing, check the [CHANGELOG](CHANGELOG.md) for any possible breaking changes
+If you're having issues installing/re-installing, check the [TROUBLESHOOTING_INSTALLS.md](doc/TROUBLESHOOTING_INSTALLS.md) file.

-I have some more personal scripts/modules in a separate repo; [HPI-personal](https://github.com/seanbreckenridge/HPI-personal)
+If you recently updated and it seems like something has broke, check the [CHANGELOG](CHANGELOG.md) for any possible breaking changes